-- Use extensive photographic, digital or videotape records. - The Contractor's signing must adhere to the TCP, and the records must confirm that the sign installation is checked against that plan.
-The Regional Traffic Engineer should only be involved in significant changes to TCPs and need not be involved in minor adjustments.

-Documentation of the Contractor's activity for traffic control, including signing, should be completed by the Contractor's Traffic Control Supervisor (TCS).
+- Use photos and video records. - The Contractor's installation must adhere to the TCP, and the records must confirm that the installation is checked against that plan.
+The Regional Traffic Engineer should be involved for significant changes to the TCPs. - Documentation of the Contractor's activity for traffic control, including signing, should be completed by the Contractor's Traffic Control Supervisor (TCS).
 In accordance with the Standard Specifications, the TCS must maintain a daily project traffic control diary.
-DOT Form 421-040A Contractor's Daily Report of Traffic Control - Summary, and 421-040B Contractor's Daily Report of Traffic Control - Traffic Control Log, are provided to the Contractor for this purpose.
-The Summary report will typically contain a brief description of the daily activities of the TCS with expanded details of any important happening such as traffic collisions, meetings, decisions, or rapidly deteriorating conditions of traffic or weather.
-The Summary report is usually sufficient to verify the location and status

-• The Traffic Control Log report is used to specifically identify all details of each Class B work zone setup.
+DOT Form 421-040A Contractor's Daily Report of Traffic Control Summary, and 421-040B Contractor's Daily Report of Traffic Control Traffic Control Log, are provided to the Contractor for this purpose. - The Summary report will typically contain a brief description of the daily activities of the TCS with expanded details of any important happening such as traffic collisions, meetings, decisions, or rapidly deteriorating conditions of traffic or weather.
+The Summary report is usually sufficient to verify the location and status of Class A signs once they are installed. - The Traffic Control Log report is used to specifically identify all details of each Class B work zone setup.
 This includes identification of specific signs used, location of the signs, location of flaggers, location of the work zone, the time it was set up, and the time it was removed.
 Additional information includes cone layout, if used, comments about piloted traffic, and comments about the relationship of the setup to an approved traffic control plan.